 Diamonds have long been considered one of the most beautiful and treasured minerals in the world.
 But what gives them their sentimental value is intertwined with their distinctive physical and scientific properties.

-Yet what makes these unique features most impressive is the process by which they are created.
-The organic process of diamond formation requires four key elements: carbon, pressure, heat and time.
+Yet what makes these unique features even more impressive is the process by which they are created.
+The organic process of diamond formation requires four key elements: carbon, pressure, heat, and time.
 Diamonds originate in the Earth’s mantle, about 100 miles underground.
 There, carbon is subjected to temperatures of 2200°F and pressures of over 40 kilobars.
 When volcanic eruptions carry the pressurized carbon to the surface, it cools rapidly.
-This creates the rough diamonds that are consequently mined to then be sorted, cut and polished in order to bring out their luster.
+This creates the rough diamonds that are consequently mined to then be sorted, cut, and polished in order to bring out their luster.

 At 64Facets, we only source rough diamonds from sustainable trade partners, the majority of which are syndicate mines in Lesotho, Congo, and South Africa.
 We also have partners in Canada, Russia and Australia.
-Once mined, the rough diamonds are sent to a trading centre, where we buy them directly from the site holders and thus keeping our supply chain as short as possible.
-From there they are shipped to our factories in Surat, India to be assessed, cut and polished.
+Once mined, the rough diamonds are sent to a trading center, where we buy them directly from the site holders, thus keeping our supply chain as short as possible.
+From there, they are shipped to our factories in Surat, India to be assessed, cut, and polished.

-We believe that it is this incredible process, that begins billions of years ago, that makes the diamond an inimitable gemstone.
+We believe that it is this incredible process, that began billions of years ago, that makes the diamond an inimitable gemstone.